 Or, bring the kids to worship at our 10:00 service!
 A carpeted area with stuffed toys and coloring books can be found between the last two seats (pews) to help you feel more at home here.
 We also have Worship Bags for younger worshippers at the entrances to the church.

 Nursery Care (infant--age 3) professionally staffed, is available from 9:30am--11:30am.

 Our Adult Choir is a volunteer group who meet on Sunday from September through June at 8:30AM for rehearsal and lead worship on Sundays.
 Adults and youth (high school age and up) are welcome to join and share the joy of music and fellowship.
 Opportunities are available to perform solo arrangements.

 The Jubilation Choir is open to boys and girls 5th grade through high school.
 The choir performs on Youth Sundays and special services during the program year.
 The choir rehearses after the 10:00 am service from 11:15 to noon in the choir room.
 Schola Cantorum also invites those interested to learn to play our set of hand chimes and other instruments while developing musicianship skills.

 Youth of all ages are welcome to join the African Drumming Troupe.
 The Youth African Drumming Troupe performs on the first Sunday of every month.
-This group is led by Evan Pillow directly following Sunday School on the first Sunday of the month, in one of the lower level classrooms.
+This group is led by Marlene Whittemore Pillow directly following Sunday School on the first Sunday of the month, in one of the lower level classrooms.
 Bring your drum if you have one.
 All are welcome!

 A shared ministry of the clergy and the laity, Pastoral Care acts as a gentle reminder of God’s compassion as we “seek and serve Christ in all persons.”
 They do this through cards, calls, and e-mails; a prayer chain, prayer services at nursing homes, visits to the ill and/or housebound, providing transportation and help with post-funeral receptions.